siconos/siconos/docs/sphinx/users_guide/numerics_solvers.rst

 Solvers definition (numerics)
 =============================

-To define a non-smooth problem in Numerics, the structure :doxysiconos:`SolverOptions` is used.
+To define a non-smooth problem in Numerics, the structure :class:`SolverOptions` is used.
 It handles the name of the solver and its input-output parameters.

-:doxysiconos:`SolverOptions` main components are:
+:class:`SolverOptions` main components are:
    * a name
    * two lists of input-output parameters (int: iparam, double: dparam) and their sizes